Login

 soar : cello with piano (2004) Commissioned by Christian Wojtowicz.

-rive : trio (2002) Commissioned by Verdehr Trio, Michigan State University.
+rive : for clarinet, violin and piano (2002) Commissioned by Verdehr Trio, Michigan State University.